c-mart/smog/planning.md

 - Test trying to load an unpublished post by its permalink

 ## Todo
+- CRUD users, let users change password
+- Relationship between users and posts.
+Each post has an "author".
 - Database migration to expand schema, add an "author" field to posts
 - How should I handle posting with special characters in title and no permalink field?
 - Render description in HTML somewhere.
 Consider separate template for showing single post with meta tag
 - Why does my app throw OperationalErrors after running test cases?
 - Handle "next" for login
-- Relationship between users and posts.
-Each post has an "author".
-- Write some tests

 - Make some CSS
 - Published checkbox should be true by default
 - Preview?